stfnhmplr/homebridge-synology/README.md

                 "account": "admin",
                 "password": "supersecret",
                 "version": 5, // (optional) DSM Version, default is 6
-                "timeout": 5000, // (optional) in ms, increase this value for slow network connections "disabled": ["switch", "temp"], // (optional) see "disable services" "doPolling": true, // (optional) default is false "pollingInterval": 60 // (optional) in s, default is 60 }
+                "timeout": 5000, // (optional) in ms, increase this value for slow diskstations "disabled": ["temp"], // (optional) see "disable services" "doPolling": true, // (optional) default is false "pollingInterval": 60 // (optional) in s, default is 60 }